Transcontinental Tour

 Day 13.

 We head north this morning travelling through the Mac Clark Conservation Reserve.
 It’s here we will see the magnificent Acacia Peuce or Waddy Trees which are renowned for their extremely hard timbers and can live to over 500 years old.
 We arrive in Alice Springs and the Wintersun Cabin & Caravan Park will be our home for a few days while we prepare our vehicles and ourselves for the next part of the tour across the country.
-Tonight, we will have Dinner provided for us at the Gillen Club.
+You have the town of Alice to go an explore and choose to have a night out for dinner if you like.
+We recommend the Juicy Rump if you want to treat yourself tonight.

 Day 14.